vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 A challenge that many learners face is that they don't have the opportunity to interact with native english speakers.

 E-Bot is a virtual english speaking friend that helps deaf and hearing learners practice english through casual conversation - supporting them with corrections, translated responses and spoken responses.
-It’s ideal for shy english learners and those who don’t have english speaking friends to practice with.
+It’s ideal for shy english learners and those who don’t have native english speaking friends to practice with.

 <i>Powered by Google Gemini 1.5 Flash (Fee version)<br>